We are not supporting this browser

 Most toddlers are fascinated by the beach, so a seaside holiday is usually a good choice.
 Sand and gentle waves for paddling can keep them happy for hours on end.

-Flying with your toddler
+Flying with a baby and toddler

 Curious toddlers don’t always want to sleep on flights, even if you’ve cleverly managed to coincide take off with naptime.
 Have a good supply of toys and books with you.
 And make use of the exciting new ‘toys’ on the plane – the safety card can be surprisingly entertaining, as can a few ice cubes in a plastic cup from the drinks trolley.